BACKGROUND:

 MULTI-PHASE ELECTRIC SERVICE:

-The cost of multi-phase service shall be computed.
-FPIA shall base this cost on the average installed cost of equipment.
-The cost of an average single-phase service shall then be subtracted from the cost of a multi-phase service in order to establish a base cost.
+The cost of multi-phase service shall be computed using the market price of transformers and average installed cost of equipment and overheads, including necessary metering equipment required for primary or secondary metering.
 The customer’s cost will be calculated based on equipment to be installed at the location.

-If the service is terminated for any reason during the above contract period, the customer will be required to pay any remaining aid to construction balance in full and may apply any credits or deposits toward the remaining balance.
+If the service is terminated for any reason during the above contract period, the customer will be required to pay any remaining balance in full and may apply any credits or deposits toward the remaining balance.

 POLICY EXCEPTIONS: